 Electronic musician, Pretty Lights, remixes John Denver’s Country Roads.

 Martha Stewart and Snoop Dogg reenact an iconic scene from Titanic on the promo for their Potluck Party Challenge.

 Whenever new meets old, or old school meets new, interesting things are bound to happen.

-Case in point – last week Mark caught up with John Santilly of the newly formed Star Logic Marketing to talk about possible applications of old-school direct-response television advertising, DRTV, to the current Amazon ecosystem.
+Case in point – last week Mark caught up with John Santilli of the newly formed Star Logic Marketing to talk about possible applications of old-school direct-response television advertising, DRTV, to the current Amazon ecosystem.

 As well as the application of other traditional offline marketing channels to diversify a company’s customer acquisition strategy.

 As we like to remind you at Quiet Light, “diversify” becomes a key word when it comes to attracting buyers or adding to the overall value of your business.